Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Method

 \subsection{2D orthophoto image classification}

-For the classification of forest biodiversity potential using 2D orthophotos, we employ the ResNet architecture \citep{kaiming-resnet}.
+For the classification of forest biodiversity potential of samples using strictly the 2D orthophotos, we employ the ResNet architecture~\citep{kaiming-resnet}.
 ResNet is a deep convolutional neural network (CNN) architecture known for its ability to train effectively by using residual connections to mitigate the vanishing gradient problem.
 The architecture is well-suited for image classification tasks where the model must learn complex patterns from large-scale image datasets.
-A ResNet consists of a combination of convolutional layers, batch normalization, and ReLU activation functions, followed by fully connected layers.
+A ResNet consists of a combination of convolutional layers, batch normalization, and ReLU activation functions, followed by a fully connected layer and a softmax layer, as visualized in Figure~\ref{fig:method-overview} (a).
+While newer architectures for 2D image classification, such as the Vision Transformer (ViT)~\citep{dosovitskiy-2021-vistion-transformer} and ConvNeXt~\citep{Woo-2023-ConvNeXtV2}, demonstrate state-of-the-art performance on many benchmarks, ResNet still remains a valid choice, due to its proven performance, computational efficiency, ease of use, and well-understood behavior.
+We refer to the original work for further details on the architecture.